mosaico-labs/refx/README.md

 > [!WARNING]
 > refx is still in development (0.x.y) and API interface may change between minor revisions.
 Please use the releases packages for direct import or specify a commit tag if you are using refx with CMake `FetchContent`

+## Documentation

+Read the **[Full Documentation](https://mosaico-labs.github.io/refx-doc)**, to dive in — explore APIs and classes to help you build and contribute faster.

+For a collection of practical, real-world recipes designed to help you solve common problems in robotics and navigation, read ***The refx [Cookbook](https://mosaico-labs.github.io/refx-doc/cookbook)***.

 ## Who is this for?

 This library is intended for robotics engineers, researchers, and students working on applications that require a high degree of navigational accuracy and reliability, such as: